luismartinezs/tic-tac-toe-react-vite-tsc/README.md

 - Paste `calculateWinner` function from here: https://reactjs.org/tutorial/tutorial.html#declaring-a-winner
 - Status message shows something like 'Winner: X' as soon as one team wins
 - If there is a winner or the square is full, ignore click on Square (return before doing anything else)
+- Add a history state to the Game, which has a squares and a xIsNext values
+- renderSquare uses squares and onClick from props